ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 ```
 <!-- {% endraw %} -->

 In this play we provide some variables for Snort stating that we want to control any traffic on tcp.
-Afterwards, with the help of the `ids_rule` role we set a new rule containing the `web_attack_simulation` string as content, making it possible to identify future occurences of this behaviour.
+Afterwards, with the help of the `ids_rule` role we set a new rule containing the `web_attack_simulation` string as content, making it possible to identify future occurrences of this behavior.

 Now execute the playbook: